Please select the country or location you would like to see content from.

 Can emollients be prescribed?

-All emollients are available to buy over the counter, but your doctor or pharmacist can recommend the best one, depending on your condition.
+All emollients are available to buy over-the-counter, but your doctor can recommend one depending on your condition.

-Always apply emollients as often as needed, and at least 2-3 times a day.
-If you need to apply steroid creams too, be sure to apply the emollient first to make the skin supple and ready for other treatments.
+Always make sure you apply emollients as many times as possible, and at least 2-3 times a day.
+If you’re applying steroid creams too, be sure to apply the emollient first to make the skin supple and ready for other treatments.

 Which emollient should I start with?

-Examples of light emollients include E45, Aveeno, Dermol, and Aqueous cream.
+• Examples of light emollients include E45, Aveeno, and Aqueous cream.

-Which emollient you start with depends on the severity of your skin condition and what you have already tried.
-It may be worthwhile starting with lighter emollients and working your way towards greasier creams as required in a step-wise approach.
+Which emollient you start with depends on the severity of your skin condition and what you’ve already tried, so it can be worthwhile starting with lighter emollients and working your way towards greasier creams, as required, in a step-wise approach.

 Was this helpful?